Vualto/vudrm-public-docs/docs/source/UserGuide/VUDRM-Admin.md

 # VUDRM ADMIN

 Our VUDRM Admin page gives you the tools you will need to test our DRM services with your content.
-If you need assistance or clarification in relation to anything in this guide, please contact [VUALTO support](support@vualto.com).
+If you need assistance or clarification in relation to anything in this guide, please contact support@vualto.com.

 ## Login